agentsea/agentdesk/examples/gpt4v/README.md

 ## Usage

-From the root of the repository
+For a simple overview of the internals see [note.ipynb](./note.ipynb)

+To try the agent (experimental) run

 ```
 poetry run python -m examples.gpt4v.main
 ```

-For a simple overview of the internals see [note.ipynb](./note.ipynb)
+from the root of the repository